 Lila Nelson was born and raised in San Francisco to parents and grandparents who have a long-standing history of advocacy in the city of San Francisco.
 With a passion for equity and justice, she brings over 5yrs. of experience working within SFUSD and partnering with many community and faith-based organizations in efforts to bring change in how black students and families are supported here in San Francisco.
 As a parent of two alumni SFUSD students Lila understands the importance of an equitable and quality education.
 Lila is energized by learning from and empowering black families to become change-makers in the academic world.
 She believes all students no matter their background or zip code deserve a high quality education.
 She holds a Juris Doctorate from the University of California College of the Law, San Francisco (formerly UC Hastings), and a bachelor’s degree in political science with a minor in public policy from Southern University and A&M College, Louisiana.

 CLIFF YEE, Board

-Cliff Yee is born and raised in San Francisco and a proud SFUSD graduate (Argonne, Roosevelt, and Washington).
+Cliff Yee was born and raised in San Francisco and is a proud SFUSD graduate (Argonne, Roosevelt, and Washington).
 He has a background in youth development, community organizing, and leadership.
 Cliff works for a nonprofit as a trained facilitator and brings a lens of diversity, equity, and inclusion to the team.
 Cliff has two young children in SFUSD and holds a Masters in Social Work.